Kakamotobi/Learned/Computer Science/Computer-System.md

 - Responsible for controlling the order of execution of commands.
 ##### Combinational Logic
 - Handles arithmetic and logical operations.
+#### Number of General Purpose Processors
+##### Single Processor System
+- Previously a CPU only had one core, which meant that only one task could be executed at a time.
+##### Multiprocessor System
+- a.k.a. parallel systems, tightly coupled systems.
+- A system that uses two or more CPUs that execute **concurrently** and share a common RAM.
+  - *Multithreading on a multiprocessor increases concurrency.*
+- cf. **Multicore System**
+  - Contains multiple cores/processors in a single CPU.
+  - Ex: dual-core simply means that there are two processors in a CPU.
+- **Symmetric Multiprocessing**
+  - All core processors are involved in executing the same tasks.
+- **Asymmetric Multiprocessing**
+  - One processor acts as a "master" and the remaining processors serve as "slaves".
+  - The "master" supervises the "slaves", and the "slaves" take care of individual tasks.
+##### Clustered Systems
+- Use multiple CPUs to accomplish computational work.
+- Two or more individual systems are coupled together.
+- Can be structured symmetrically or asymmetrically.
 ### Memory
 #### Memory Hierarchy
 <p align="center">